 As of 1 July 2011 the Victorian legislature introduced stringent new anti-hoon laws.
 Since the introduction of the new laws the Chief Commissioner of Police has put in place a separate impoundment division, to ensure that police charging hoon drivers are also impounding vehicles, and in certain circumstances making applications to the Court to forfeit vehicles to the government.

-- An offence against section 319AA(1) of the Crimes Act 1958 for driving dangerously or negligently after being given police direction to stop, causing police to pursue the vehicle.
+- Driving dangerously or negligently after being given police direction to stop, causing police to pursue the vehicle.